Riobel Faucets Review & Rating

 This Company In Brief

-Riobel, Inc. is a Canadian company, chartered in Quebec, that sells faucets designed in Canada for manufacturing in Asia.
+RRiobel, Inc. is a Canadian company, chartered in Quebec, that sells faucets designed in Canada for manufacturing in Asia.
 The company was founded in 1995 by Mario Bélisle as Selections25, a plumbing products distribution company.
-It was renamed Riobel (MaRIO BELisle) after its 1999 purchase of Baldwin faucets.
+It was renamed Riobel after its 1999 purchase of Baldwin faucets.

-Riobel is now owned by Fortune Brands Home & Security, Inc., a company that also owns The four companies were combined into the new Global Plumbing Group division of Fortune Brands in August, 2016 headed by Nicholas Fink.
+Riobel is now owned by Fortune Brands Home & Security, Inc. (formerly Fortune Brands, Inc.), a company that has has counted The four companies along with two porcelain wares manufacturers, Shaw and Victoria & Albert, have been combined into a new Global Plumbing Group division of Fortune Brands as of August, 2016.

 Riobel's primary products are sink faucets, shower systems and the accessories that go with them.